AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

 >[!NOTE]
 >
 >On-premise and Office 365 deployment types are now deprecated.
-[Learn more](https://docs.microsoft.com/en-us/power-platform/important-changes-coming#regional-discovery-service-is-deprecated).
+[Learn more](../../rn/using/deprecated-features.md#crm-connectors).

-To connect Microsoft Dynamics 365 and Campaign, you need to create and configure a dedicated External Account in Campaign.
+To connect Microsoft Dynamics 365 and Campaign, you need to create and configure a dedicated **[!UICONTROL External Account]** in Campaign.

 1. Navigate to **[!UICONTROL Administration > Platform > External accounts]**.

 1. Select the **[!UICONTROL Microsoft Dynamics CRM]** external account.
 Check the **[!UICONTROL Enabled]** option.

+1. Fill in the information required to connect Microsoft Dynamics 365 and Campaign.

    >[!NOTE]
    >